luizmugnaini/presheaf/STYLE_GUIDE.md

 - Use the least amount of STL you can - possibly don't use it at all as it can introduce considerable bloat to the software and worsen both the compile time and runtime, as well as a larger memory footprint.
-- Unfortunately, some STL constructs (`std::initializer_list` for instance) are compiler intrinsic are mingled inside of the STL.
+- Unfortunately, some STL constructs (`std::initializer_list` for instance) are compiler intrinsic so we have to include headers providing them if we wish to use these features.
 - Prefer the C++ wrappers for the libc headers, like `<cstdio>`.
 This keeps the namespace clean.
-- Don't use third-party code when you can easily write it yourself.
 - Always provide useful documentation.
 Note however that some docs may not be really that relevant: for instance, the method `psh::Array::size_bytes` is obvious, it simply returns the size of the array in bytes.